openkfw/TruBudget/doc/wiki/User-Guide/Users-Groups/User.md

 Disable an User.

 **Notes:**
-- Only an administrator can disable users of his/her organization!
+- Only a user with the `user.disable`-permission can disable users of his/her organization!
 - When disabled user tried to log in a "Login ID is disabled" message will pop up.

 **Instructions:**